Skip to content Skip to footer

 Payments.
 Bank.
 Super App.
 Pick One.

 The Snapdeal playbook was eerily similar: expand into everything, dilute the core, confuse the customer.
-The difference is Snapdeal ran out of money before the damage was permanent.
+Snapdeal ran out of money before the damage was permanent.
 Paytm had enough funding to keep the confusion going for years.

 The Pattern